NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 when a key is hit by the user, `keyStrokeToItriggarable.get(key).doAction()` is called.

-The `doAction()` method can be implemented in various ways for different concrete implementations of gizmos such that flippers can flip, absorbers can shoot the ball upwards, circles can change color etc.
+The `doAction()` method can be implemented in various ways for different concrete implementations of gizmos such that flippers can flip, absorbers can shoot the MITBall upwards, circles can change color etc.